RedHackkErR/MAX/README.md

-# Instagram Account Hacking Tool
+# Instagram Account Cracking Tool

+This is a tool that will help you crack Instagram account very quickly.
+This tool is completely free.
+You also need a cookie to run this tool.
+You will understand how to get it when you run the tool

 ### Installation On Termux